andrewcbancroft/datadaylife-blog/_posts/2017-12-26-what-is-a-dimensional-model.md

 ### Model
 What's a *model*?

 The first images that come to mind for me involve cars, trains, and rocket ships.
-When you think about the hobby of model-making, what you have is an activity where you take [something] (like a car, train, or rocket) and create [something else] that *represents* the original (the model).
+When you think about the hobby of model-making, what you have is an activity where you take [something] (like a car, train, or rocket) and create [something else] (the model) that *represents* the original.

 Let's keep that word:  **represent**